fedefede8/Uniswap_knowledge_base/README.md

 # Uniswap_knowledge_base

-This repository collects basic tutorials on how to use Uniswap in various languages.
+This repository is a community driven collection on basic tutorials on how to use Uniswap in various languages.